Tanvir-Tain/Web_Automation/README.md

 ## Working Process

-To run automation script I follow this process
+To run the automation script in the directory of  Excel_Technologies_Ltd/src/test/java/Excel_Technologies_Ltd/com by  follow this process

 ```bash
 1.For Browser Set Up using Web Driver Manager .